-I’ve developed organization practices and methods for making sense of work complexity and changing leadership + teamwork to understand and best respond to the complexity of your work.
+I’ve developed organizational practices and methods for making sense of work complexity and changing leadership + teamwork to understand and best respond to the complexity of your work.

 Here is an example

-Working with a manufacturing company who was looking to promote an internal front-line employee to be a Lead employee a lead employee serves as a supervisor of the staff on that shift in a particular location, they operate in between the First-Line Manager and the Front-Line Staff.
+Working with a manufacturing company looking to promote an internal front-line employee to be a Lead employee, a lead employee serves as a staff supervisor on that shift in a particular location.
+They operate between the First-Line Manager and the Front-Line Staff.

-We identified, from observation of the work and interview of successful Lead Staff, that the Role Complexity required was three months the longest Goal that assigned to this level is three months.
+From observing the work and interview of successful Lead Staff, we identified that the Role Complexity required was three months; the longest Goal assigned to this level is three months.

-We identified that a successful candidate would have to be able to handle the Complexity of a 3 Month Goal.
-This meant that they would have to be able to understand the current condition, the staff, management, resources, vendors, possible changing conditions & be able to delegate, work + adjust work early enough to complete a project that would last 3 months.
+We identified that a successful candidate must handle the Complexity of a 3 Month Goal.
+This meant that they would have to understand the current condition, the staff, management, resources, vendors, and possible changing conditions & be able to delegate, work, + adjust work early enough to complete a project that would last 3 months.